afomera/richer_text/README.md

 RicherText aims to provide a richer text editing experience than what comes out of the box with ActionText in Rails. **It is however a seperate thing from ActionText** and is **not** backwards compatible.

-RicherText uses React and TipTap under the hood to create an editor, this does mean that you'll have react and react-dom in your project, but you absolutely don't need to use it outside of the RicherText editor.
+RicherText uses Lit and TipTap under the hood to create an editor.
 Additionally there's currently a hard requirement for ActiveStorage as well.

 ## Installation